-- Addictions Counseling
+- o Addictions Counseling

 - Child and Adolescent Counseling

 - Christian Sex Therapy

-- Integration
+- o Integration

 - Marriage and Family Therapy

+- Pastoral Care

+- o Racial Trauma, Intervention, and Justice

+- o Spiritual Formation in Counseling Practice

 - Trauma Counseling

-- Pastoral Care

-- Spiritual Formation in Counseling Practice

 Students pursuing certificates must take a minimum of three courses depending on the certificate program, and prerequisite courses may be required.
 Certain restrictions are noted for certificate programs with the MS degree.
 Once a student has added a certificate, the student's program of study will be updated with the required coursework to complete the certificate.